 In the early weeks of the Regiments’ formation, basic training took place using mock weapons and the officers often supplied their own private vehicles and bicycles for transport.
 The two Batteries of the Regiment were each equipped with 18-pounder Field Guns.

 The 18-pounder was a quick-firing field gun with the shell and cartridge fixed together.
 It was based on a World War One weapon that had been modernised and was mounted on a Mark II carriage with large rubber tyres.
+The arrangement tended to make the gun top heavy under tow.
 The gun barrel was nickel-steel with a single-motion screw breech incorporating a cartridge extractor.
 The sights were on the right of the gun and incorporated a telescope and clinometer for indirect firing in an arc.
 The effective range of the weapon could be 3-5 miles, although in the last days of the Battle of Cassel some of the firing was done over ‘open sights‘ directly at German tanks only a few yards distant.

 The British Army in 1940 (unlike the German Infantry) was fully motorised under a mechanisation initiative and each 18-pounder gun was towed behind a Tractor unit (mainly Morris or Guy ‘Quads’) with an ammunition trailer positioned between the tractor and gun.
 The Regiment’s vehicles were identified by a number ’10’ in white on a red and blue background.
 These units could manage speeds of nearly 20-30 mph on open roads.